Alen Halilović: Birmingham City

 On 23 November 2020, Halilović joined EFL Championship club Birmingham City as a free agent; he signed until the end of the season.
 After a lengthy wait for international clearance, he made his Birmingham debut as a second-half substitute in a 1–0 win away to Bristol City on 5 December.
 He scored his first and only goal for Birmingham on 27 February 2021 with "a superb left-footed curler from 20 yards" to complete a 2–1 win over Queens Park Rangers.
 In celebration, he took off his shirt to reveal a caricature depicting Serbian musician Đorđe Balašević, who had died eight days earlier.
 He made 17 league appearances, and was offered terms for the coming season, but had not signed by the time his contract expired.

 Reading

 Halilović signed a one-year deal with another Championship club, Reading, on 27 August 2021.
-On 20 May 2022, Reading confirmed that Halilović would leave the club at the end of his contract with the club.
+On 20 May 2022, Reading confirmed that he would leave the club at the end of his contract with the club.

 Rijeka

-On 6 July 2022 Halilović officially signed for the Croatian SuperSport HNL club Rijeka on a free transfer.
+On 6 July 2022, Halilović signed for the Croatian SuperSport HNL club Rijeka on a free transfer.
+The club and Halilović mutually terminated his contract in January 2023.

+Fortuna Sittard

+On 18 July 2023, Halilović returned to the Netherlands and signed a contract with Fortuna Sittard for one year, with an option for two more.
+He scored his first goal for the club on 16 September 2023, in an Eredivisie match at home against FC Volendam, also grabbing his first assist.